LLTrs/measure-height-using-opencv/README.md

   - `yarn test:browser`

-    Run the browser tests in a re
+    Run the browser tests in a real web browser.

+  -